Mythologos/Smorg/README.md

 11. The **remind** command allows the user to choose a role and schedule a time at which Smorg will ping that role.
 It can also include an optional message.
 12. The **revise** command lets the user specify a reminder and then supply either a new time, a new message, or both.
 Smorg then changes the reminder to meet these specifications.
 13. The **forget** command permits the user to delete a reminder by specifying it.
+14. The **log** command expedites the creation of an RTF file containing the text of some channel.
+It can also pair users and nicknames to personalize formatting.

 ## Future Goals: